Traversable Wormholes induced by Stress Energy Conservation: combining Casimir Energy with a scalar field: Introduction

-This third piece will be interpreted as the TW SET necessary to have consistency and conservation of the total SET.
-Contrary to the interpretation of Ref.\cite{Kim}, $T_{\mu\nu}^{\mathrm{TW}}$ will not be considered as a contribution of an unknown matter field, rather it will be considered as a kind of back-reaction of the TW to the matter source.
+This third piece is going to be the TW SET necessary to have consistency and conservation of the total SET.
+Moreover, the term $T_{\mu\nu}^{\mathrm{TW}}$ will not be considered as a contribution of an unknown matter field, rather it will be considered as a kind of back-reaction of the TW to the matter source \cite{Kim1}.
 Computationally, it is convenient to introduce $T_{\mu\nu}^{\mathrm{TW}}$after having computed the EFE with the Casimir and the scalar source.
 This is justified by the fact that not every SET configuration needs the presence of $T_{\mu\nu }^{\mathrm{TW}}$.
 The rest of the paper is organized as follows: In section \ref{p2}, we analyze the structure of the SET for a massless scalar field without potential.
 Then we derive the solutions by enforcing SET conservation for such a field, considering two cases for the distance of the Casimir plates; one with fixed distance and another with radially variable distance.
-In section \ref{sec:massive} we repeat the same procedure as in the previous section, but this time for a massive scalar field with a potential.
+In section \ref{sec:massive}, we repeat the same procedure as in the previous section, but this time for a massive scalar field with a potential.
 We summarize and conclude in section \ref{sec:concl}.
 Units in which $\hbar=c=k=1$ are used throughout the paper and will be reintroduced whenever it is necessary.